prasouk-ph/react-modal-for-wealth-health/README.md

 To use it, you need to import the component and react useState, after that set the required props:

--   isActive
+-   isActive:
     You have to put a function that will set modalIsActive true

--   onClose
+-   onClose:
     You have to put a function that will set modalIsActive false

--   message
+-   message:
     You have to put a function or a string that will be display in the modal

 There are optionals props to customize the style: